 However, once I reached Pondicherry and spent a couple of afternoons at the beaches of the city, my skin began to chaff off.
 Eventually, the skin of my bare shoulder got affected with a terrible sunburn that ended up being painful.
 After that, I avoided any outfit that exposed my shoulder, upper arm and even my back.

 So to wear tank tops or camisoles or off shoulder tops is an absolute no-no from my side.
 If at all you want to wear them, add one more cotton cover on top like a shrug.
 Else, just wear full length or at least quarter length cotton tees or shirts.
 They will truly help you soak up the heat with ease.

 Wearing looser clothes, preferably made from cotton will really help you beat the heat in Pondicherry.
 My own experience in the region several times now has made me realize that the more lose the outfit, the better it is for air circulation.

-The choice of footwear in Pondicherry should depend on nature as a traveler.
+The choice of footwear in Pondicherry should depend on your nature as a traveller.
 For instance, if you are somebody who doesn’t like moving much but wants to relax in one place, slippers or sandals can work for you well.

 Whatever you decide, make sure that your choice of footwear depends upon your level of comfort, ease of walking and maintaining your overall balance.
 Do not go for footwear only for show.
 Go for footwear that supports your travel habits.

 Pondicherry is a lovely destination to visit for travelers.
-Doesn’t matter whether you are traveling solo or backpacking or visiting with family.
-This place has something for all kinds of travelers.
+Doesn’t matter whether you are travelling solo or backpacking or visiting with family.
+This place has something for all kinds of travellers.

 All you need to take care of is your comfort level while dressing up and also respecting the locale.
 Once the mutual respect is established, nobody will bother you for anything.
 On the contrary, you will easily find help and hospitality if it comes to that for your trip.